lclark070607/firstshoppingcart/README.md

 mark a class item with the appropriate period before the name.
 On the upside, it is awesome to rewatch the explanations because they seem to stick better.

+5. WHY IS ADDING THE VALUE OF TWO FUNCTIONS SO HARD????
+I basically tried to create a function that would add my tax and total.
+I was so pleased to figure out the tax function I thought this would be a cake walk.
+I tried a simple function that mirrored the others, wher I added the two functions by name.
+Then I did some research and tried these two variations:
+// function add() {
+    // let sum = 0;
+    // $(".add").each(function() {
+    //     sum += +this.value;
+    // });
+    // return sum;

+    // function finalTotalCart(a, b) {
+    //     let totalcost = 0;
+    //     let a = totalTaxCart();
+    //     let b = totalCostCart();
+    //     totalcost = add(a + b);
+    // }
+    //     console.log(totalcost);

+    Nothing was working.
+Somehow I'm not accessing the value of the functions.
+    I did try calling the two functions for tax and subtotal before and in my function.